-61H--Beginner Rider.
-65H--Miniature Horse Halter Obstacle Course

-62H--Members 13 years and under 65HH--In Hand Trail - must not have shown in any other trail class

-63H--Members 14 years and older 1150H--Cloverbud (walk/jog/trot only)
+64H--Novice Horse Trail 65H--Miniature Horse Halter Obstacle Course 65HH--In Hand Trail - must not have shown in any other trail class 1150H--Cloverbud (walk/jog/trot only)

-TROTT PURSUIT
+TROT PURSUIT

 Horses shall enter at a walk until all horses are in ring and gate is shut.
 Object is to be the remaining horse trotting between the markers toward the center of the ring and the rail.
 Breaking into a canter is disqualification.
 Being passed by a faster trotting horse is a disqualification.
 In case of a tie, a trotting race may be instituted at the discretion of the judge.

-66H--Open.
+66H--Open